cloudevents/spec/discovery/spec.md

 ]
 ```

-The format of the `200 OK` HTTP Response MUST adhere to the following:
+The format of the `200 OK` HTTP response MUST adhere to the following:
 ```
 200 OK
 Content-Type: application/json

 [
   {
-    id: "{id}",
+    "id": "{id}",
-    epoch: "{epoch}",
+    "epoch": "{epoch}",
+    "url": "{url}",
+    "name": "{name},
     ... remainder of Service attributes ...
   },
   ...
 ]
 ```

 #### `DELETE /services`

 This MUST delete all of the Services in the Discovery Endpoint that are
 contained in the request.
 If any of those Services cannot be deleted for any
-reason (e.g. an `id` is not given or a Service with the given `id` does not
-exist) then the entire request MUST fail with no effect.
+reason then the entire request MUST fail with no effect.

-If an `id` is not specified in any of the Services the entire request MUST
+If any of the Services in the incoming request are missing an `id` then the
-fail.
-If no Service can be found that corresponds to a specified `id`, the
 entire request MUST fail.
+If no Service can be found that corresponds to a
+specified `id`, the endpoint MUST behave as though the Service was deleted.
-An `epoch` value MAY be omitted.
-If a Service
+An `epoch` value MAY be omitted in the incoming Service.
+If present and the
-corresponding to a specified `id` has a higher recorded `epoch` value than the
-one given the entire request MUST fail.
+request value is not greater than existing value, then the request MUST fail.

 If other service attributes are included in the request, those SHOULD be
 ignored for the purposes of processing the request.

+There is no requirement that the Services in the request are processed in
-Service deletions MUST be processed in the order in which they are given.
-Thus,
+the order in which they appear.

-if a Service is specified multiple times the entire request MUST fail.
+Upon successfully processing the request, the HTTP response body MUST be
+an array of Services that match the order of the array of Services specified
+in the request.
+The Services in the response MUST include at least the `id`
+attribute and SHOULD include the remaining Service attributes as they existed
+immediately prior to the Service being deleted, if possible.
+If the Service
+was deleted prior the processing of this request the Service might not
+be available to be returned.

+If the response Services include `epoch` values then they MUST be the values
+present in each Service at the time they were deleted.

-The follow responses are defined by this specification:
+The following responses are defined by this specification:
-- `200 OK` if all the specified Services were deleted successfully.
+- `200 OK` if the request was successfully processed.
-  - The HTTP Response Body MUST include an array of the Service values at the
-    time of deletion.
-The order of those values MUST match that of the
-    Services in the request.
-- `400 Bad Request` if the first error encountered is a missing `id`
-- `404 Not Found` if the first error encountered is that there is no Service
-  with a given `id`
-- `409 Conflict` if the first error encountered is that a given epoch was less
+- `409 Conflict` if the first error encountered is that a given `epoch` was
-  than or equal to the existing epoch of the Service with a given `id`
+  invalid.
+The response body SHOULD include information about which Service
+  caused the error.

-The format of the HTTP Request MUST adhere to the following:
+The format of the HTTP request MUST adhere to the following:
 ```
 Content-Type: application/json

 [
   {
-    id: "{id}",      // REQUIRED
+    "id": "{id}",      // REQUIRED
-    epoch: "{epoch}" // OPTIONAL
+    "epoch": "{epoch}" // OPTIONAL
   },
   ...
 ]
 ```

-The format of the `200 OK` HTTP Response MUST adhere to the following:
+The format of the `200 OK` HTTP response MUST adhere to the following:
 ```
 200 OK
 Content-Type: application/json

 [
   {
+    "id": "{id}",
+	"epoch": "{epoch}",
     "url": "{url}",
     "name": "{name}",
     ... remainder of Service attributes ...